bodrick/awesome/TOPICS.md

 *   [bkoelman/ResharperCodeContractNullability](https://github.com/bkoelman/ResharperCodeContractNullability) - Reports diagnostics, helping you to annotate your source tree with (Item)NotNull / (Item)CanBeNull attributes.
 *   [ironcev/awesome-roslyn](https://github.com/ironcev/awesome-roslyn) - Curated list of awesome Roslyn books, tutorials, open-source projects, analyzers, code fixes, refactorings, and source generators

+## static-analysis

+*   [meziantou/Meziantou.Analyzer](https://github.com/meziantou/Meziantou.Analyzer) - A Roslyn analyzer to enforce some good practices in C#.
+*   [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
+*   [security-code-scan/security-code-scan](https://github.com/security-code-scan/security-code-scan) - Vulnerability Patterns Detector for C# and VB.NET
+*   [returntocorp/semgrep](https://github.com/returntocorp/semgrep) - Lightweight static analysis for many languages.
+Find bug variants with patterns that look like source code.
+*   [analysis-tools-dev/static-analysis](https://github.com/analysis-tools-dev/static-analysis) - ⚙️ A curated list of static analysis (SAST) tools for all programming languages, config files, build tools, and more.
+The focus is on tools which improve code quality.
+*   [koalaman/shellcheck](https://github.com/koalaman/shellcheck) - ShellCheck, a static analysis tool for shell scripts
+*   [hadolint/hadolint](https://github.com/hadolint/hadolint) - Dockerfile linter, validate inline bash, written in Haskell
+*   [WerWolv/ImHex](https://github.com/WerWolv/ImHex) - 🔍 A Hex Editor for Reverse Engineers, Programmers and people who value their retinas when working at 3 AM.
+*   [microsoft/ApplicationInspector](https://github.com/microsoft/ApplicationInspector) - A source code analyzer built for surfacing features of interest and other characteristics to answer the question 'What's in the code?' quickly using static analysis with a json based rules engine.
+Ideal for scanning components before use or detecting feature level changes.
+*   [anchore/anchore-engine](https://github.com/anchore/anchore-engine) - A service that analyzes docker images and scans for vulnerabilities
+*   [quay/clair](https://github.com/quay/clair) - Vulnerability Static Analysis for Containers
+*   [vuejs/eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue) - Official ESLint plugin for Vue.js

 ## vsix

 *   [meziantou/Meziantou.Analyzer](https://github.com/meziantou/Meziantou.Analyzer) - A Roslyn analyzer to enforce some good practices in C#.